 There is no admission fee to the Bristol Cathedral, making it also a great tourist site to see if you’re trying to visit Bristol on a tight budget.
 There is no denying, even if you’re visiting Bristol for more than just a day and are planning 2 or 3 days in Bristol, you cannot miss this beautiful building.

-About a 10-minute walk from the Bristol Cathedral and located in the middle of the lovely Brandon Hill park lies Cabot Tower, a major Bristol landmark and an unmissable site in the city.
+About a 10-minute walk from the Bristol Cathedral and located in the middle of the lovely Brandon Hill park lies Cabot Tower, a major Bristol landmark and an unmissable sight in the city.

 The tower, built in the late 19th century, was erected to commemorate the 400th anniversary first sailing of John Cabot from Bristol to what was later to be known as Canada.
 Due to its location at the top of Brandon Hill, the Cabot Tower can provide fantastic views of the city.